Japan's ruling party promises "cool-headed" diplomacy

 The DPJ took a less confrontational line.

 "To protect the people's lives and assets is the most important role of the government.
-By combining 'cool-headed diplomacy' with 'responsible defence' and deepening the U.S.-Japan alliance, we will ensure defence," its platform said.
+By combining 'cool-headed diplomacy' with 'responsible defense' and deepening the U.S.-Japan alliance, we will ensure defense," its platform said.

 The LDP has suggested posting Japanese personnel on the uninhabited islets to reassert Japan's control, a step that Noda has warned risks further escalating tensions with China.